numerique-gouv/people/README.md

 $ make run
 ```

-### Adding content

-You can create a basic demo site by running:

-    $ make demo

-Finally, you can check all available Make rules using:
+You can check all available Make rules using:

 ```bash
 $ make help